-In this gorgeous, cheesy sweet potato side dish, layers of sweet potates and gold potatoes are bathed in rich garlickly cream, topped sharp Gruyere and Parmesan cheeses and baked until fork tender in a Rosemary pie crust.
+In this gorgeous, cheesy sweet potato side dish, layers of sweet potatoes and gold potatoes are bathed in rich, garlicky cream, topped sharp Gruyere and Parmesan cheeses and baked until fork tender in a Rosemary pie crust.
 An easy recipe with stunning results, this Sweet Potato Gratin is sure to be your new favorite holiday go-to!

 Hearty and cozy comfort food meets a little rustic elegance in this simple twist on the classic potato au gratin casserole!
 Premade roll-out pie crusts and a mandolin slicer make prep work easy.
 Yes, there is a bit of a bake time.
 But the end result is absolutely worth it!

 Subtly sweet, deeply savory and tender, these cheesy potatoes in a golden flaky crust will be your new tradition for holiday dinners and a to-die-for addition to your brunch menu!

 Gratin and Au Gratin potatoes refer to the same dish.
 Au Gratin is French literally means by grating.
 A gratin is a layered dish of thinly sliced potatoes baked with of grated cheese, heavy cream and topped with more grated cheese and sometimes a crust of bread crumbs.

 This Sweet Potato Gratin recipe amps up the traditional idea of a top crust by baking the whole gratin in an easy pie crust infused with Rosemary and more cheese!

 What is The Difference Between Scalloped & Gratin Potatoes

 Scalloped Potatoes are baked in a rich cream sauce, often layered with thinly sliced onions and do not have a top crust of cheese or bread crumbs.
 However, my Ultimate Scalloped Potatoes recipe adds a little cheese to the cream sauce and layers for a best of both worlds kind of cheesy potato dish!